Product Page Templates, Essential Features, and Expert Tips

 Summary

-We’ve looked at the most important and essential features to include on your product page, from product photos to customer reviews, and walked you through the best ways to lay out your product page design.
+We’ve looked at the top 15 product pages from across the internet, covered the most important and essential features to include on your product page, and walked you through the best ways to lay out your product page design.

-Creating an effective product page isn’t something that you’re likely to get done in one sitting, so here’s a recap of the key things to remember when designing your product page:
+Our final advice?
+That creating an effective product page isn’t something that you’re likely to get done in one sitting.
+So, here’s a recap of the key things to remember when designing your product page:

 How to Design a Product Page: 7-Step Recap